 While Aurora may cost slightly more than the RDS for MySQL per instance based on the US-EAST-1, the features may justify it, and you only pay for the storage consumed at a rate of $0.10/GB per month and IOs at a rate of $0.20 per million requests.

 It’s exciting to see the challenges of scaling the relational database being addressed by AWS.
-To learn more, you can sign up for a preview at http://aws.amazon.com/rds/aurora/preview/.
+To learn more about Amazon Aurora, you can sign up for a preview at https://aws.amazon.com/rds/aurora/preview/.

 Ali Kugshia, Sr. Cloud Engineer